eeshanl/Coding-Problems/BSTinC/README.md

 # Binary Search Tree implementation in C
 * struct for BSTNode used
-* Recursivley built tree from sorted array using binary search to traverse the array.
+* Recursively built tree from sorted array using binary search to traverse the array.
 Used the middle of the array as root of the tree.